Contact Center Solutions Featured Article

 RT: How is the increasing use of mobile devices impacting financial services firms?

 JR: Customers are using mobile devices so financial services firms have to keep pace.
 But the mobility challenge extends beyond using these devices to facilitate communication or even for mobile consumer banking.
-Laptops, cell phones, BlackBerry (News - Alert) devices and other mobile devices are breaking down the barriers that define where business is done.
+Laptops, cell phones, BlackBerry devices and other mobile devices are breaking down the barriers that define where business is done.
 Banking doesn’t have to take place at the bank anymore.
 So today’s financial users need anytime, anywhere access to their CRM data on mobile devices to obtain a full customer view and provide informed, consistent service no matter where the client wants to conduct business.

 RT: Thanks for your time, Jason.